 - Sauté onion and garlic until fragrant but not brown.

-- Add diced tomatoes and chicken bouillons and allow to come to bubble.
+- Add diced tomatoes and both prepared bouillons and allow to come to bubble.

 - Add cream and seasonings.

 - Put uncovered in oven at 350°F to cook for 45 minutes to an hour for flavors to blend and to thicken.

 - If you want it thicker you can allow to cook longer to naturally thicken or use arrowroot starch or xanthan gum to thicken and allow to cook another 15 minutes.